JeremyRand/namecoin.org/_posts/2017-09-13-raw-tx-api-refactoring.md

 ## Who's involved in this work?

-* Jeremy Rand wrote a rough spec for the new API
+* Jeremy Rand wrote a rough spec for the new API.
 * Daniel Kraft is implementing the changes to the API.
 * Jeremy Rand plans to utilize the new API in proof-of-concept scripts for several use cases (including the above 4 use cases).
 * Brandon Roberts plans to convert Jeremy's proof-of-concept scripts into GUI features in Namecoin-Qt.

-* This work was funded in part by NLnet Foundation's Internet Hardening Fund.
+This work was funded in part by NLnet Foundation's Internet Hardening Fund.

 ## What might come later?